alan-turing-institute/trustchain/docs/ion.md

         $ sed -i '' 's|"bitcoinWalletOrImportString": ".*"|"bitcoinWalletOrImportString": "'$WIF'"|g' $ION_BITCOIN_CONFIG_FILE_PATH
         ```

+=== "Testnet4"

+    On Testnet4, a key will be automatically generated when ION runs for the first time which can be used for the `bitcoinWalletOrImportString` parameter, so you don't need to do anything in this step.

-=== "Testnet"
+=== "Testnet3 (Deprecated)"

-    On Testnet, a key will be automatically generated when ION runs for the first time which can be used for the `bitcoinWalletOrImportString` parameter, so you don't need to do anything in this step.
+    On Testnet3, a key will be automatically generated when ION runs for the first time which can be used for the `bitcoinWalletOrImportString` parameter, so you don't need to do anything in this step.

 !!! tip "Tip: Set the `requestMaxRetries` configuration parameter"